renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-models.md

 This component generates text using Ollama's language models.

-To use this component in a flow, connect Langflow to your locally running Ollama server and select a model.
+To use this component in a flow, connect Aiexec to your locally running Ollama server and select a model.

 1. In the Ollama component, in the **Base URL** field, enter the address for your locally running Ollama server.
 This value is set as the `OLLAMA_HOST` environment variable in Ollama.